 An MTA or DUA-In must be completed when a University PI has requested materials or data from another entity.
 Typically, the providing entity will provide its own MTA/DUA template for University’s review and execution.

-All MTAs or DUAs should be forwarded to Contracts for review.
+All MTAs or DUAs should be forwarded to the Contracts team for review.
 For each MTA/DUA, the PI must submit a Non-Monetary R&A Form detailing the specifics of the transfer.
-Following negotiation of the terms and conditions of the MTA/DUA, if necessary, the Contracts Specialist will obtain signature or email approval from the PI.
+Following negotiation of the terms and conditions of the MTA/DUA, if necessary, the Sponsored Projects Specialist will obtain signature or email approval from the PI.
 Following the execution of the MTA/DUA, which includes the signature of an authorized institutional signatory, the Specialist will notify the PI so that the PI can follow up with the providing entity regarding specific shipping arrangements.

 MTAs/DUAs OUT (PROVIDING MATERIALS/DATA)